-These are the parks in Mishawaka, Indiana that we you have to visit.
+These are the parks in Mishawaka, Indiana, that you have to visit.

 On the north side of the river, Battell Park is home to the historic bandshell and a terraced rock garden that dates to the 1930s.
 It's a beautiful place for a walk, no matter the season.
 There are also tennis courts, a playground and more.

 Pretty much the crown jewel of the Mishawaka parks system.
 Central Park includes a massive playground and a splash pad.
-There are basketball, tennis and pickleball courts.
+There are basketball, tennis, and pickleball courts.
 Multiple pavilions and picnic tables are available.
 Central Park is often a hub for community events and a key part of the Riverwalk.

 Take the walking bridge from the other side of the river (where Battell Park is located), and you can make it to here.
 There's a stunning, lighted water feature and a beautiful sculpture called "River Shards."
 It's adjacent to the Ball Band Biergarten and Ironworks Plaza with its ice skating, bumper cars, and other family-friendly things to do.

 George Wilson Park

 This one is for the winter lovers.
 George Wilson Park is a hilly, 54-acre green space on the city's south side that is known for speedy tubing hills when there's enough snow.
 It's also home to a disc golf course that is popular with locals and for tournaments.

 Merrifield Park is another on the St. Joseph River offering fantastic views.
 There is a boat launch on the north side.
 Merrifield's public pool, with its huge water slide, is always bustling in the summertime.